 Cottage gardens have the appeal of having a lack of design, but not neglect.
 You are basically designing a setup to guide a living garden to spread and thrive in a controlled way.
 Do not restrict what the plants naturally want to do.

-Plants are living things and they know what they want and need.
+Plants are living things, and they know what they want and need.
 I once watched a garden over a span of four years do its own thing.
 I soon discovered that they move and migrate on their own.
 For instance, the tulips were planted in a partially shaded area with just a few bulbs in the ground.
 The spearmint was planted in a nice sunny spot, but in a very constricted area.
-Mint plants love to have their space and they will do anything to get it!
+Mint plants love to have their space, and they will do anything to get it!

-Therefore, over a span of four years, the spearmint moved out of their constricted area and migrated to an expanded patch with more space.
+Therefore, over a span of four years, the spearmint moved out of its constricted area and migrated to an expanded patch with more space.
 While they seemed quite happy doing this, I still had complete control and limited just how far I wanted them to migrate.

-The tulips then decided to move to the new sunny spot and kicked out the remaining spearmint plants and began to fill out beautifully in their new sunny spot the spearmint once occupied.
+The tulips then decided to move to the new sunny spot and kicked out the remaining spearmint plants and began to fill out beautifully in their new sunny spot, where the spearmint once occupied.
 Tulips multiply and move around in the garden on their own.
 While you can still have control over where and how they migrate, allowing them to settle in a bed they love will make them thrive and grow strong and beautiful.
 Every few years, you will need to separate them and place them in new beds around the cottage garden.

 What I learned

-This is just an example of how plants move around on their own as many plants love to migrate.
+This is just an example of how plants move around on their own, as many plants love to migrate.
 Allowing plants to migrate and move around is an example of designing a controlled mess, which makes up a gorgeous cottage garden.
-Plants will naturally blend together mixing and sharing their many textures, colors, and fragrances.
+Plants will naturally blend together, mixing and sharing their many textures, colors, and fragrances.
 Cottage gardens are magical with their own whimsical ebb and flow!

 Keeping Control Over a Cottage Garden

 Not all plants are created equal.
-Don’t let their sweet fragrances fool you as some plants are thugs in the garden.
+Don’t let their sweet fragrances fool you, as some plants are thugs in the garden.
 They will steal spaces and choke out their neighbors if not managed well.
 Some will throw their seeds everywhere to claim the whole garden as their own.
 These self-sowers will need to be well-controlled!

-Meanwhile, you will also need to prune and dehead some of these plants to help keep them healthy and happy as well as prevent disease buildup in the soil.
+Meanwhile, you will also need to prune and dehead some of these plants to help keep them healthy and happy, as well as prevent disease buildup in the soil.
 Do not allow spent blooms and pruned stems to occupy and rot in the soil.
 Remove all dead and spent blooms and stems from the garden completely.

-• Regularly prune and dehead spent stems and blooms and remove them from the garden completely to prevent the spread of disease.
+- Regularly prune and dehead spent stems and blooms, and remove them from the garden completely to prevent the spread of disease.

 Choosing Plants for a Cottage Garden